pgspider/griddb_fdw/README.md

 recreate : 'true' or 'false'.
 If 'true', table schema will be updated.

 After schema is imported, we can access tables.
+To use CREATE FOREIGN TABLE is not recommended.

 ### update and delete